MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-basics-tzl.md

 ## What tools do I use to manage?

 You can use the [administrator portal](azure-stack-manage-portals.md) or PowerShell to manage Azure Stack Hub.
 The easiest way to learn the basic concepts is through the portal.
 If you want to use PowerShell, there are preparation steps.
 Before you get started, you might want to get familiar with how PowerShell is used on Azure Stack Hub.
-For more information, see [Get started with PowerShell on Azure Stack Hub](../user/azure-stack-powershell-overview).

 Azure Stack Hub uses Azure Resource Manager as its underlying deployment, management, and organization mechanism.
 If you're going to manage Azure Stack Hub and help support users, you should learn about Resource Manager.
 See the [Getting Started with Azure Resource Manager](https://download.microsoft.com/download/E/A/4/EA4017B5-F2ED-449A-897E-BD92E42479CE/Getting_Started_With_Azure_Resource_Manager_white_paper_EN_US.pdf) whitepaper.